 On the one hand, the lack of end-to-end connectivity has strong implications on the problem of key management as well.
 Indeed, nodes cannot establish end-to-end security associations nor rely on an online, centralized authority or security server.
-Even though public key cryptography can be used with the restriction that trusted authorities may be unreachable or reply after a long delay, end-to-end public key encryption would still require a preliminary phase for the distribution of the destination node's certificate.
 Although identity-based cryptographic tools would be a good candidate for opportunistic networks because they do not require certificates (and they are used by Asokan et al. in [1] in this context), they are not suitable for content-based forwarding.
-Indeed, in content-based forwarding messages are forwarded depending on their content and the interests advertised by nodes, therefore the (set of) destination is unknown at the source.
+Indeed, in contentbased forwarding messages are forwarded depending on their content and the interests advertised by nodes, therefore the (set of) destination is unknown at the source.